The Best Employer Branding KPIs to Measure Your Progress

 An effective employer branding strategy should significantly decrease your cost-per-hire, which is the total amount of money spent on bringing a new employee to your company.
 That sum can include administrative costs, recruiting software, referral incentives, and relocation, among other factors.

-Your employer brand will only stand out if it is so specific that the best-fitting candidates will believe that they can only have the work experience they’re looking for if they join your company.
+Your employer brand will only stand out if it is so specific that the best-fitting candidates will see your company as the only option to find the work experience that they’re looking for.
 An employer brand that is generic and loosely defined will be less likely to catch the eye of those ideal candidates, and your recruiting team will spend much more time sifting through applications that don’t seem to be tailored to the role you’re hiring for.
-One way to track candidate relevance is by keeping tabs on your applicant-to-interview ratio.
+One way to track candidate relevance is by keeping tabs on your applicant-to-interview ratio, and how it changes over time, particularly before and after increased employer branding efforts.

 Diverse and inclusive companies thrive for a variety of reasons, and the process of building a diverse and inclusive team starts before a candidate even walks through your door for an interview.
 If your company genuinely values diversity and inclusion, you can communicate that fact through your employer branding content.
 And by broadening your reach towards historically marginalized talent communities, you’ll be well-positioned for an uptick in candidate diversity — which will put your team in the position to create a better product, market more effectively, and retain top talent.